-MQTT SN is exclusively designed for sensor networks and the specification for the same is available at MQTT.org.
-MQTT & MQTT SN are both IoT Protocol used most widely for developing IoT devices.
-This blog is for developers to understand when to use MQTT-SN and the advantages of the same.
+MQTT SN is exclusively designed for sensor networks and the specification for the same (MQTT SN specification) is available at MQTT.org.
+MQTT & MQTT SN (MQTT for sensor networks) are both IoT Protocol used most widely for developing IoT devices.
+This blog is for developers to understand when to use MQTT-SN (SN MQTT for sensor) and the advantages of the same over MQTT message protocol.

 MQTT SN Auto Discovery